 March 23, 2020 Requirements

 The biggest impact of the SHIELD Act are the new security obligations required to protect private information.
-Take the time to determine what you already have that meets SHIELD standards and identify where the gaps are.
+Take the time to determine what you already have that meets NY Shield Act Compliance and identify where the gaps are.

 If regulatory requirements are new for you, then this is a great opportunity to evaluate your current security program and align it with some basic standards.